hmgomes/hmgomes.github.io/_pages/about.md

     * Attending ECML 2020.

 * (August 2020) The MOA Lab
-    * The MOA Lab is open (University of Waikato, FG Link build).
+    * The MOA Lab is open (University of Waikato, FG Link building).
     * One week vacations in the South Island :)

 * (July 2020) scikit-multiflow and papers